Hot Tub Removal Cost: What to Expect in 2026

 Deck demolition changes the quote

-Roughly half of hot tubs in residential backyards are surrounded by custom decking built around the tub after it was installed.
-That deck almost always has to come apart to get the tub out.
-Some haulers include limited deck demo in the quote.
-Most price it separately at $300 to $800 depending on deck size and how it was fastened.
-If the whole deck is coming out, bundle the two jobs with the same crew: you will save real money over hiring two separate contractors.
+Roughly half of backyard hot tubs are wrapped in custom decking built around the tub after install.
+That deck has to come apart before the tub does.
+Some haulers fold limited deck demo into the quote.
+Most price it separately at $300 to $800 depending on size and how it's fastened.
+If the whole deck is coming out anyway, bundle both jobs with the same crew.
+You'll save real money over hiring two contractors.

 Section 05